Simon Cheng: Recounting the incident

 In November, Cheng published an article named "For the Record: An Enemy of the State" on Facebook, in which he disclosed the details during his detention and his side of the story.
-He said that the British consulate had asked him to observe the protests.
+He admitted that the British consulate had asked him to observe the protests.
 He had joined several legal and peaceful rallies, and joined several Telegram groups which were used by the protesters for coordination.
-The protest movement was leaderless and all actions were co-ordinated using digital platforms.
+He stated that the protest movement was leaderless and all actions were coordinated using digital platforms.
 Cheng added that his role was to purely observe the movement then report back to the British consulate, meaning that he would not attempt to direct the movement or instigate any conflict.
 He further added that it was "the kind of civil society monitoring work many embassies do".
-He believed that his position as a member of the British consulate staff, as well as his relationship with a Chinese friend who was detained for participating in the protests, were the main reasons why Chinese authorities chose to detain him.
+He believed that his position as a member of the British consulate staff, as well as his relationship with a mainland Chinese friend who was detained for participating in the protests, were the main reasons why Chinese authorities chose to detain him.
 During his trip in Shenzhen, he met with the relatives of the friend and collected money for him in a private capacity.

 He recounted that he was handed over to three plain-clothed officers who he suspected to be secret police after he was escorted back to Shenzhen from West Kowloon station.
 The mainland agents inquired about the UK's role in the protests, and questioned him about what kind of assistance the UK government had provided to the protesters.
 According to Cheng, they subjected him to torture in order to make him confess that he had instigated and organised the protests "on behalf of the British government".
 Cheng added that he was "shackled, blindfolded and hooded" during his detention.
 He was forced to maintain stress positions for a sustained period, and that he would be beaten when he moved.
 He also reported being subjected to solitary confinement and sleep deprivation, as interrogators forced him to sing the Chinese national anthem whenever he tried to sleep.
 He was also strapped on a "tiger chair", which completely disabled the movement of the detainees, for a sustained period of time.
 His glasses were removed throughout his detention, causing him to feel "dizzy" constantly, and he was not allowed to contact his family.
 He also believed that other Hongkongers were detained by China.